Vishesh1110/aps.github.io/README.md

 Enhanced user/creator interaction.

 ***Algorithms***
+Sorting videos based on views for a YouTube channel requires data structures capable of efficiently storing and retrieving view counts, such as balanced binary search trees or hash maps.
+Algorithms like quicksort or mergesort can then be applied to sort videos by view count, providing insights into popular content and facilitating strategic content promotion.
+Scalability and real-time updates are essential to handle the continuous influx of view data on a large platform like YouTube.

 * Merge Sort: Merge sort is a sorting algorithm that follows the divide-and-conquer approach.
 It works by recursively dividing the input array into smaller subarrays and sorting those subarrays then merging them back together to obtain the sorted array.

 ***Time and Space Complexity***